-The overall result of the analysis shows that when all building types are considered, the Florida 2017 code beats ASHRAE 90.1-2013 by a minute percentage of 0.02%.
-This assumes that 15% of buildings in climate zone 2A occur in Florida.
-If the number is changed to 30%, Florida 2017 underperforms ASHRAE 90.1 by a minute percentage of 0.13 %.
-Still the differences are at the noise level.
+The overall result of the analysis shows that when all building types are considered, the Florida 2017 code beats ASHRAE 90.1-2013 by a minute percentage of 0.01%.
 As a result, one may justifiably conclude that the Florida 2017 Energy code for commercial buildings meets ASHRAE 90.1-2013 considering Florida as a whole.